 Unstructured data isn’t suited to relational databases and is thus typically found within object-oriented databases like NoSQL.
 Patterns and valuable insights do exist within unstructured data, but it can take a bit more work to uncover that information.
 It is especially difficult to build automated tools that can analyze this data since doing so tends to require artificial intelligence.

 Unstructured data formats are increasingly widespread and include the following:

 - Audio, video, and photos: While common, these formats obviously cannot fit within the constraints of a typical database schema.
-But it’s important to be able to analyze these data types — in fact, IDC suggests that one of the most common forms of unstructured data is surveillance video footage.
+But it’s important to be able to analyze these data types — in fact, one of the most common forms of unstructured data is video and video-like content.